holoviz-topics/examples/doc/contributing.md

 Projects that download data must provide a test dataset that is a reduced version of their full dataset, which should be small enough to be committed to the repository.
-These datasets must be saved in the `testdata` folder in a folder named as the project.
+These datasets must be saved in the `test_data` folder in a folder named as the project.
 When the system will test your project, it will move your test data to the right place, i.e. your datasets to the `data/` subfolder and will replace your Intake catalog.
 This step allows automated tests to be run in a practical way, exercising all of the example's functionality but on a feasible subset of the data involved.